Philosyang/Philosyang.github.io/content/blog/The Practical Triggers for an iPhone Upgrade.md

 If the RAM leeway can only last me another year or two, then maybe it's just better cost performance-wise to upgrade; not essentially to the newest model - the 16e is very enticing given its 8GB RAM and a healthy amount of battery capacity.

 The problem is they killed the mini series line up, and the prognosis is poor.
 I might just have to live with a 6+" brick soon.

+---

+10-10 edit:
+battery health finally dropped to 79% and I immediately conducted a battery replacement at a local Apple store.
+I really like the size of my mini so I'm doubling down.